AMSAT-NA/PacSatFSKBoard/BoardInfo.md

   connector (P13) can be used on this board.

 * The PA power input inductor (L37) has been changed to 100nH.

+* C117 has not been changed to a 68pF capacitor.

 * U.FL connector P6 got pulled off the board.